mbridak/not1mm/README.md

 ## Cabrillo

 Kinda working in a forced way.
 Need to generalize it for multiple contests.
-Click on `File` then `Generate Cabrillo`
+Click on `File` > `Generate Cabrillo`

 There's a few more fields I have to code in.
 But it's enough for me to edit and submit.